UniversalRemovalDefenseProject/Multi-Lingual-Universal-Access-/README.md

 ## 🚀 What is this project?

-**Multi Lingual Universal Access** is the open-source technology backbone for the [Universal Removal Defense Project](https://universalremovaldefenseproject.org), a new national nonprofit providing remote, culturally responsive removal (deportation) defense across the United States.
+**Multi Lingual Universal Access** is the open-source technology backbone for the [Universal Removal Defense Project](https://universalremovaldefenseproject.org), a new national nonprofit providing remote, culturally responsive removal (deportation) defense across the United States.Pending DOJ Approval.

 This repository contains the code for building **multi-lingual client intake forms** and **secure document upload portals** that work seamlessly in **any language**.
 Our goal is to remove language and technology barriers so immigrants from all backgrounds can easily access critical legal representation in EOIR proceedings.